Master in Indigenous Studies

 The Faculty of Humanities, Social Sciences and Education, in cooperation with the Centre for Sami Studies, offers a two-year full-time Master's Programme in Indigenous Studies (MIS).
 The programme is interdisciplinary and makes use of the expertise accumulated in several departments at the Faculty.
 The thematic focus of the master's programme is the emergence of the international indigenous movement, the historical experiences and contemporary context that indigenous people experience across the globe.

-Each programme at UiT The Arctic University of Norway has set targets for knowledge, analytical understanding, and skills and competences that students should have reached by the end of their studies.
+Each programme at UiT The Arctic University of Norway has set targets for knowledge, analytical understanding, and skills and competencies that students should have reached by the end of their studies.

 Admission to the Master's Programme in Indigenous Studies requires a bachelor's degree (180 ECTS), or an equivalent qualification in social sciences and the social application of law and humanities.
 A special interest in indigenous issues is a precondition.
 Applicants must enclose a statement of purpose written in English (maximum of two pages).
 This should include a description of their motivation for, interest in, and expectations concerning their master's degree studies.